2nd Chronicles Chapter 8

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-make no servants for his work; but they were men of war, and chief of his captains, and captains of his chariots and horsemen.
+make any servants for his work; but they [were] men of war, and chief of his captains, and captains of his chariots and horsemen.

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-‘s officers, even two hundred and fifty, that bare rule over the people.
+‘s officers, [even] two hundred fifty, that ruled over the people.

 8:11 And Solomonשְׁלֹמֹה